 Wonder what to do with your leftover odds and ends of cotton yarn?
-Try this fun project!
+Try this easy crochet scrap yarn rug!
 I noticed my rug for my sliding glass door was looking rather sad and decided it was time to replace it!

 What better way than make something myself that would be vibrant and colorful for the season!
 I used various colors of leftover scrap cotton yarn and just added a new color when I ran out of one.

 It is so easy to work up, this is a great project to do in front of the TV that you don’t have to think much about.